18 Tell-Tale Signs Someone Is Using Religion to Manipulate You

 6. They use guilt as a weapon.

 Every perceived shortcoming or natural human emotion becomes a source of shame.
 They cultivate a perpetual sense of unworthiness, positioning their teachings or leadership as the only path to redemption.
-This constant guilt keeps followers in a cycle of seeking approval and forgiveness, giving the manipulator ongoing power over their emotional state and decision-making.
+The constant guilt keeps followers in a cycle of seeking approval and forgiveness, giving the manipulator ongoing power over their emotional state and decision-making.

 7. They have a financial agenda.